Ingrid, Mandy and I managed a “flying trip” to Siem Reap, to meet with Save the Children Norway and with the Provincial Education Office (PEO).

 The PEO and Save Norway will now be preparing a detailed project assessment and proposal.

 5. Svay Leu: We discussed extending the project beyond its original geographic brief.
 In 2001, the PEO will use the Varin approach in the Svay Leu area (also one of the last battlefields).
-Also, just as in Varin, the PEO hopes to engage resources from the nearby Soutr Nikom District to work with Svay Leu people.
+Just as in Varin, the PEO hopes to engage resources from the nearby Soutr Nikom District to work with Svay Leu people.
 They target to have a 2001 plan ready to go by about November, so we can catch the dry season.

 6. Technology: This is a new area for the project, which was put on the table recently.
 The core idea is to provide better two–way communication between the PEO in Siem Reap and the Schools – only simple radio exists right now, and that is only between the PEO and the District offices, not the schools themselves.
 And telephone development is still uncertain.